By Brian Hernandez

 Related: 5 expert tips for retaining your pizzeria’s best employees

-PMQ: If you’re buying an existing operation, what should you look for as far as their manuals and SOPs?
+PMQ: If you’re buying an existing pizzeria, what should you look for as far as their manuals and SOPs are concerned?

 LaMarca: It depends on what your plans are for it.
 If you are completely rebranding it from “Bob’s Pizza” to your own brand, you should write all new SOPs, something in line with your own mission statement.
 If you are merely taking over an existing brand, you can keep the same SOPs, but you should always be fine-tuning them.
 You are obviously keeping that brand because it is still successful in your market.
 You do not want to come in and completely change everything, as your customers will be able to tell it’s not the same.
 They may like it, they may not, but they’ll notice.